Tycoon on trial as Vietnam counts cost of its rogue bankers

 The indictment against Vietnamese tycoon and former banker Nguyen Duc Kien reads like a "how-to" guide for masterminding fraud in a country with banking oversight so slipshod it brought one of Asia's most promising emerging economies to the brink of crisis.

-The founder of Vietnam's number four private lender Asia Commercial Bank (ACB), went on trial on Wednesday accused of a litany of crimes that cost depositors 1.4 trillion dong ($66.4 million) in one of the country's most high-profile fraud cases.
+The founder of Vietnam's number four private lender Asia Commercial Bank (ACB) (ACB.HN), went on trial on Wednesday accused of a litany of crimes that cost depositors 1.4 trillion dong ($66.4 million) in one of the country's most high-profile fraud cases.

 His is just the tip of the iceberg, one of many going to trial involving bank executives who stole hundreds of millions of dollars by exploiting loopholes and lax regulation during Vietnam's 2003-2007 economic boom, when dozens of banks grew fast and lent frivolously.